Highlights from the Ratings and Financial Report for Tilray Inc. (TLRY)

 Opinions of the stock are interesting as 2 analysts out of 17 who provided ratings for Tilray Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 13 rated it as “hold,” and 2 as “sell.”

-The average price from analysts is $9.06, which is $0.52 above the current price.
-TLRY currently public float of 66.51M and currently shorts hold a 40.98% ratio of that float.
-Today, the average trading volume of TLRY was 12.45M shares.
+The average price from analysts is $9.06, which is -$0.13 below the current price.
+TLRY currently public float of 66.51M and currently shorts hold a 44.15% ratio of that float.
+Today, the average trading volume of TLRY was 13.34M shares.

 TLRY’s Market Performance